eventide-project/docs/user-guide/readers/README.md

 The reader retrieves messages in batches.
 The number of messages retrieved in each batch are specified using the reader actuator's `batch_size` parameter.

 The `action` passed to the reader's actuator is evaluated once per message read.
-However, the reader doesn't query messages from the message store every time the black is evaluated.
+However, the reader doesn't query messages from the message store every time the block is evaluated.

 A reader will retrieve a _batch_ of messages, and then process each of those messages in-sequence by passing each message to the `action` block.